yyz1989/NoSPA-RDF-Data-Cube-Validator/README.md

 Due to lack of faluty datasets, my tests may not cover all cases.
 Please give me any feedback and suggestion if you are using this software so I can keep improving its quality.

 I am still working on some minor changes related to the functionalities.
 I am planning to make a fair front end when it gets stabilized.

+As I explained in the release note, the current version is only a "workable" version so the quality of code is not good.
+I am reformatting it these days in order to make it more structured (eg., at least not all code in a big class :D).
+I am going to release a new version within this week.